HOOU-TUHH/Pontifex-Hugo/README.md

 ```
 and authenticate first.
 Note that, the first time you `docker run` the above command, it may take longer as the image needs to be downloaded first.

-### Starting a webserver
+### Starting a web server

 If your build process was successful, you find all files to be hosted in the folder `public`.
-Within your `pontifex-hugo` folder, you may start up a webserver via
+Within your `pontifex-hugo` folder, you may start up a web server via
 ```
 docker run -it --rm --name apache-server -p 8080:80 -v `pwd`/public:/usr/local/apache2/htdocs/ httpd:2.4-alpine
 ```